To use...

 You might be delayed 30 seconds (28.8) for the automatic download of the 60K

 ActiveX control for my popup menu on your first visit.
-Also if you play
+The default install has everything else you need:-)

 -